cheminfo/c6h6-documentation/src/book/eln/eln-add-entry/README.md

-# Add and modify a reaction
+# Add and modify an ELN entry

 ## Userguide